coloringchaos/rtw-s17/_posts/2017-2-13-assignment4.md

 Create multi-user interactive experience using [p5.js](http://p5js.org/) and socket.io.
 This could be a collaborative drawing, a simple game, or any other experience that relies on multiple client inputs and sends numerous pieces of data back and forth.
 Focus on the interactivity and the visual style.

 You may extend your project from Assignment 3.
-You are also welcome to work in groups!

 <hr>